 Option 2 – You can add a handset lifter to your phone – it’s a small additional device which lifts your receiver when you have an incoming call.
 See a lifter here

-In 90% of cases, wireless headsets do a great job but as they rely totally on a wireless connection, you will never gain the call quality of a top call centre quality wired headset.
-The best quality sound on wireless come from Sennheiser Wireless Headsets
+In 90% of cases, wireless headsets do a great job and are as good as any wired headset but as they rely totally on a wireless connection, occasionally there can be a drop in the call quality.
+The best quality sound on wireless headsets (in our opinion) come from Sennheiser Wireless Headsets

 Wireless headsets are double (even triple) the price of some wired headsets

 The main reason for this is part “technology” and the electronic circuitry that go into them and part “advantage” of being wireless and hands free.

 Wireless headsets connect to your phone without wires

 No, your wireless headset is connected wirelessly to a base station used for charging the headset.
 The base station is then connected to your phone by wires.
 So the actual headset is the only wireless part of the system.

 In most cases a full charge will provide around 8 hours use (tip* always put your headset back in the charger when you go on a break or leave for the day)